This content was last reviewed 24 September 2020.

 Your business may already collect customer data – such as through online booking systems or table service apps.
 These systems are encouraged wherever possible.
 However, your business can use any logging system that works best for you, whether digitally or on paper, as long as you remain GDPR compliant.

 If this information is not collected in advance, it should be collected upon arrival.
-Your business should collect the necessary information to reduce the risk to your staff, customers and visitors, but it’s not a legal requirement.
+Your business should collect the necessary information to reduce the risk to your staff, customers and visitors.

 You could use: